Skip to main content

 Deducting unreimbursed travel costs

-A person’s entitlement to working tax credit is based upon his/her level of taxable earnings – against which permitted tax deductions are taken.
+A person’s entitlement to universal credit is based upon his/her earned income – against which permitted tax deductions are taken.
 Permitted deductions can include travel expenses that you are entitled to tax relief for, but which are not reimbursed by your employer.
+This was also the case for tax credits, which universal credit has now replaced.

-For tax credits, employment expenses are deducted from income if they are allowable for tax, even if full effect cannot be given to them for tax purposes because the worker does not earn enough to incur a tax liability.
+Note that employment expenses can be deducted from income if they are allowable for tax, even if full effect cannot be given to them for tax purposes because the worker does not earn enough to incur a tax liability.

-However, you should be aware that both tax credits and universal credit can use earnings information received by HMRC from employers to set awards, which does not include unreimbursed expenses amounts.
-You will therefore need to provide HMRC (for tax credits) or the DWP (for universal credit) with revised earnings amounts.
+However, you should be aware that universal credit uses earnings information received by HMRC from employers to set awards, which does not include unreimbursed expenses amounts.
+You will therefore need to tell DWP about your work expenses and provide them with revised earnings amounts.